-The ACRC should immediately notify the parties concerned of its decision related to the complaints.
-And, the related administrative agencies should report how they have implemented the ACRC's recommendations or opinions no later than 30 days after receiving such notification from the ACRC.
-If there are viable reasons to prevent the administrative agency concerned from accepting and following the ACRC's decision, the agency can request re-deliberation.
+The ACRC should immediately notify the parties concerned of its decision after deliberation.
+The related administrative agencies should report how they have implemented the ACRC's recommendations or opinions no later than 30 days after receiving such notification from the ACRC.
+If respondents are unable to carry out decisions of the ACRC, they shall notify the ACRC of their reason.